NFL Week 12 picks: Saints and Falcons get in Thanksgiving shootout, Packers upset Vikings

 My biggest problem with McCoy is that he hasn't started a game since 2014, which means, not only is he starting his first game in four years this week, but he also has to do it with just four days of preparation.
 Basically, I see this Colt McCoy thing going one of two ways for Washington: Either he pulls a Nick Foles and somehow manages to lead the Redskins to the Super Bowl or the team crashes and burns for the rest of the season, starting with this week's game.
 I'm not going to lie, option two sounds like the more realistic one.

 Of course, the most important Redskins quarterback story going into this game has nothing to do with Smith or McCoy and everything to do with Mr. Butt-Fumble himself, Mark Sanchez.
 In the ultimate twist of irony, the game on Thursday will mark the sixth-anniversary of the butt-fumble, which took place on Thanksgiving Day 2012.

 Basically, if you have nothing else to be thankful for this week, just be thankful that the Redskins signed Sanchez, which means we're likely going to get an unhealthy amount of butt-fumble replays on Thursday.

-In the ultimate twist of irony, Sanchez's first game with the Redskins on Thursday will mark the sixth anniversary of the butt-fumble, which took place on Thanksgiving Day 2012.

 Hopefully I don't butt-fumble this pick.